KMLO

-KMLO (100.7 FM, "Everything Country") is a radio station licensed to serve Lowry, South Dakota, United States.
+KMLO (100.7 FM, is a radio station licensed to serve Lowry, South Dakota, United States.
 The station is owned by James River Broadcasting.
 It airs a country music format.

-All three Mobridge DRG Media Group (James River Broadcasting) stations share studios on 3rd St. East, in Mobridge.
-The KMLO transmitter and 587 ft tower are southeast of town, off Route 83.
+KMLO is one of the three stations in the Mobridge cluster owned by James River Broadcasting, alongside KOLY and KOLY-FM.
+The three Mobridge DRG Media Group stations share studios on 3rd St. East, in Mobridge.

-The station was assigned the KMLO call letters by the Federal Communications Commission on October 18, 1996.